-The Thompson Laboratory for Regenerative Orthopaedics is a center of discovery, translational and transformative research located in the heart of the Missouri Orthopaedic Center.
+The Thompson Laboratory for Regenerative Orthopaedics is a center of discovery through translational and transformative research performed in the heart of the Missouri Orthopaedic Institute.

 Perform the best clinically applicable orthopaedic research in the world to improve health care for patients.

 Design and conduct the highest quality, hypothesis-driven research focused on orthopaedic disorders.